-The program serves 124 children with variety of developmental needs including those with autism spectrum disorder, pervasive developmental disorder, speech and language disorder and other developmental issues.
-The Program’s unique philosophy uses a neuropsychological foundation to understand the children’s developmental issues and to enhance treatment programming.
+The Barbara C. Wilson Preschool serves 15 classrooms of children with a variety of developmental needs including those with autism spectrum disorder, speech and language disorders and related developmental disorders.

 The program operates using a “team” approach.
 Each classroom is staffed by a multidisciplinary team, which includes the teacher and assistants, speech/language pathologist, occupational therapist, physical therapist, psychologist and social worker.
 Teams meet weekly to review the children’s programming.
 All members are aware of each other’s goals and objectives so that children benefit from a learning environment that addresses the whole child.

 The school encourages parent participation.
 We offer workshops and support groups and strongly encourage parent visits to the classroom and therapy sessions.
 In addition, an active and vibrant Parent Association provides educational and fun activities, that support our curriculum, for children and parents.